 Allows multiple transactions to read the Multiple users can view a Shared Lock same data but prevents bank balance at the same (S-Lock) writes. time.
-A user transferring money Exclusive Allows only one should prevent others from Lock (X- transaction to read and modifying the same Lock) write the data. account.
+A user transferring money Exclusive Allows only one A user transferring money should prevent others from Exclusive Lock (X- Allows only one transaction to read and